Connect with others who understand.

 • Bleeding at the surgical site

-If you are concerned about any of these risks, talk with your surgeon beforehand.
+Talk to your surgeon if you’re concerned about lumpectomy complications and risks.
 They will go over the risks of your exact procedure with you.

 What’s Next After Lumpectomy?

-After a lumpectomy, you will likely undergo radiation therapy to destroy any remaining cancer cells and reduce the chances that the cancer will come back.
+You will likely get radiation after lumpectomy to destroy any remaining cancer cells and reduce the risk of the cancer coming back.
 The decision to have radiation and the type used will be made by you and your radiation oncologist.

 Chemotherapy might also be recommended after lumpectomy to kill any remaining cancer cells that were left behind (even if they cannot be seen with imaging tests).
-Depending on any genetic mutations found in your tumor, you may also start targeted therapy or hormone therapy to decrease the likelihood that the cancer will return.
+Depending on any genetic mutations found in your tumor, you may also start targeted therapy or hormone therapy to reduce the chances of the cancer returning.

 Find Your Team